Milnor and Tjurina numbers for smoothings of surface singularities: Introduction

 \begin{corollary*}[\ref{s}] Let $(X,E)\rightarrow (V,0)$ be the minimal good resolution of a normal surface singularity, not a rational double point.
 Denote by $S_X=(\Omega^1_X(\text{log}(E))^*$ the sheaf of derivations on $X$, logarithmic along $E$.
 Then for any smoothing $\pi$,

 \end{corollary*}

 In the Gorenstein case, $\alpha_{\pi}=0$ and the methods of \cite{w} allow one to compute the right hand side, particularly the difficult term $h^1(S_X)$ (whose dimension can vary in an ``equisingular family").
-Note that the three terms on the right are of the form $h^1(\wedge^i S_X),\ i=0,1,2.$ The cohomology of the line bundle $\wedge^2 S_X\cong-(K_X+E)$ is not easy to compute even for rational or quasi-homogeneous singularities.
+Note $h^1(\wedge^2 S_X)=h^1(-(K_X+E))$ is the \emph{second plurigenus} $\delta_2(V)$ of K. Watanabe (\cite{wa}, see (\ref{ok}) below), and it is not so easy to compute even for rational or quasi-homogeneous singularities.

 The main purpose of this paper is to offer the following

 \begin{ECtheorem} Let $(X,E)\rightarrow (V,0)$ be the minimal good resolution of a non-Gorenstein normal surface singularity.
 Denoting by $S_X$ the sheaf of logarithmic derivations on $X$, one has with equality if and only if $(V,0)$ is quasi-homogeneous.